 Dry Shampoo is Easy to Use

 Allow the dry shampoo to work in your hair for two to three minutes.
-During this application time, the dry shampoo absorbs the dirt, sebum and the residues of styling products.
+During this application time, the dry shampoo absorbs the dirt, sebum and residues of styling products.
 Then gently massage your hair and scalp using a towel.
 You may also use your hands if no towel is at hand.
 The final step involves thoroughly brushing your hair to remove every bit of the dry shampoo.
-Residual dry shampoo would dull your hair.
+Any leftover residue would dull your hair.
 The best brush to use for this purpose is a brush with natural bristles such as wild boar bristles, which do not cause split ends like plastic bristles tend to do.
 Natural bristles also remove oil and residue from your hair in the gentlest of ways.
 While you brush your hair, you may also like to use your blow-dryer while hanging your head upside down.
 That increases your hair's volume and bounce.

-Dry Shampoo as Intermediate Solution
+Dry Shampoo as an Intermediate Solution

-Of course, using dry shampoo is no more than practical solution between regular wet shampoos.
+Of course, using dry shampoo is no more than a practical solution between regular wet shampoos.
 While it is effective and convenient, dry shampoos cannot replace wet shampooing and the benefits of conditioners, masks or styling products in wet or damp hair.
 Regular hair care nourishes and conditions the hair, aside from keeping it clean.
 Dry shampoos do not have all these benefits to the same degree.
 Still, it is ideal for freshening up your hair between regular shampoos so that you always look well-groomed - even on a hectic day.